moraes/tipfy/docs/source/tutorials/user-authentication.rst

 - `App Engine's standard users API`_

 You can choose one, all or a mix of the available authentication systems, or plug new authentication methods into the user system.
+Check out the :ref:`tipfy.ext.user-module` module for the API reference and configuration options for the user system.

 Independently of the chosen method, `Tipfy`_ will require the authenticated user to create an account in the site, so that an ``User`` entity is saved in